 But when you connect to an unprotected network (one that doesn’t require a password), it’s very easy for hackers to intercept your connection and access your phone data.
 In some cases, people set up an open network just to snare unsuspecting travelers.

 A high-quality VPN is one of the most useful tools you can have to keep your information secure when logged onto public WiFi.
 It encrypts your traffic so that criminals using the same network won’t be able to access your information, or even detect your presence.
 VPN’s like Hotspot Shield allow multiple downloads for simultaneous use on your desktop and your phone.

 Pro Tip: VPN’s have more value than just safety.
 If you’ve not yet traveled overseas you’ll quickly realize that popular streaming services like Netflix are restricted in certain countries.
 But because a VPN service has the power to change the IP address of your computer, Netflix will have no idea that you’ve left the country.
 Check out this case study on the best VPN for Netflix.

 Buy a Phone Case

-Your first step to keeping your phone safe while traveling should be buying a phone case.
+One of the most obvious steps to keeping your phone safe while traveling should be buying a phone case.
 Because I am yet to meet a human being who hasn’t dropped their phone.